ga-wdi-lessons/react_todo_walkthrough/readme.md

 - Pass state from children components to their parents as arguments to functions

 ## Framing
 For today, we'll be creating a Todo app in React.
 Before we start coding it.
 We're going to take a look at some "high level" paradigms and principles of React.
 Following that, we'll do a code review of a simple todo application.
-Then finally we'll build the application.
+Then, we'll build the application.

 We've learned a tremendous amount about object oriented structures for web development.
 And they were great.
 With angular, we dabbled a bit with feature based separation of concerns.
 React takes that separation and doubles down on it.